Estimate Time6 min

 • Roth IRA accounts have income requirements.5

-But taxes may not be the whole story.
+But taxes may not be the whole story when deciding between a traditional or Roth IRA—or a combination of both.
 Reducing your current taxable income through IRA contributions may also help with things like qualifying for student financial aid and various tax credits and deductions.

 A robo advisor, or digital advisor, is considered a managed account, which means professionals manage your investments on your behalf.
 However, with a robo advisor, there’s limited human involvement.
 Instead, a robo advisor is a digital financial service that uses technology to help automate investing.
 This automated investing is based on a series of initial startup questions that outline factors like risk tolerance, timeline, etc., and align to the overall investment strategy for your account.